- Installing and updating

 You can include example request and response data in your collections, and they will appear in your documentation.

 Any body data included in your request will appear in the endpoint section of your documentation.

-Any data you include in the example will appear in the docs example code sidebar, including body and response data.
+Any data you include in the example will appear on the right, in the docs example code sidebar, as the response body and headers.

 Don't see your language of choice, or is there a setting missing that you'd find useful?
 Click Contribute on GitHub under the settings icon to contribute to the open source project.

 You can link to headings within your generated documentation, including the introduction, requests, folders, and responses.